 Having your data backed up on an external storage drive is a much safer way than storing it on your computer.
 However, using a cloud service for storing your website is possibly the best solution.
 Here are a few cloud services that will be just perfect for backing up your website and its data.

-Amazon Aws storage is one of the best solutions for business that offers unlimited storage space for only $0.03 per GB.
-However, backup for Amazon S3 requires some special knowledge and it’s better to install additional software to make transferring your site to cloud easier.
+Amazon Aws storage is one of the best solutions for businesses that offer unlimited storage space for only $0.03 per GB.
+However, backup for Amazon S3 requires some special knowledge and it’s better to install additional software to make transferring your site to the cloud easier.

 Google Cloud Storage

 One of the most popular and secure cloud storage spaces.
 Google Cloud offers various storage solutions for you and your business as well as flexible pricing plans.